You guys aren’t going to BELIEVE how scrumptious, quick, and just plain fun it is to throw together this 5 minute eggplant pizza!

 - Extremely customizable.

-You guys know that I adore meals that taste spectacular AND require very little time and energy to make, and I’m happy to report that this eggplant pizza fits that bill on both ends!
+You guys know that I adore meals that taste spectacular AND require very little time and energy to make, and I’m happy to report that this low carb pizza crust fits that bill on both ends!

 Here’s what you need to know, to ensure a perfectly-roasted eggplant pizza crust every time: